Ngā ratonga Kapua

 Recommendations

-Check that proprietary interfaces and programming languages used by cloud service providers won’t create barriers to migrating information and records to another environment.
-Also system updates should be applied with detailed consultation with every organisation or individual using the system, so there is no loss of control over the integrity of information and records.
-In a cloud environment, a lack of portability standards may make it hard to remove business information and records to meet retention requirements at contract termination.
+Check that proprietary interfaces and programming languages used by cloud service providers won’t create barriers to migrating your information and records to another environment.
+Also ensure that system updates are only to be applied with detailed consultation with your organisation, so there is no loss of control over the integrity of your information and records.

 Key questions